rowhitt-hub/Deep-Learning-2026-27/DL_lab1/README.md

 3. Press **Enter** to open the notebook directly in **Google Colab**.
 4. Uncomment the **files.upload()** cell.
 5. Run all cells in order.

+## Additional Task

+The final cells of the notebook try to make the perceptron learn basic logic gates.
+It successfully learns NOT, AND and OR gates, but fails to attain convergence for the XOR gate.